jbraswell0/FULL-STACK-NBA-WAGER-APPLICATION/README.md

-This was a group project.
+This was a full stack group project.
 It is located in another members repo.

 Link: https://github.com/Miguelxlx/COP4521-Project

+Python was used for the backend, while JavaScript was used for the frontend.
+An API was used to display live betting odds.

 # FULL STACK NBA WAGER APPLICATION